thiloplanz/jmockmongo/README.md

 # jmockmongo

 jmockmongo is a terribly incomplete tool to help with unit testing Java-based MongoDB applications.
-It works (to the degree that it works) by starting an in-process Netty server that speaks the MongoDB wire protocol, listens to the MongoDB port for connections, and maintains "fake" databases and collections in JVM memory.
+It works (to the degree that it works) by starting an in-process Netty server that speaks the MongoDB wire protocol, listens a local port for connections, and maintains "fake" databases and collections in JVM memory.

 This has the advantage that you can run your code (with the standard MongoDB Java client library) unmodified.

 Only very few commands and queries are implemented.
 This is very much a work in progress, and progress only happens on demand (which at the moment is just me when I need to improve test coverage of my projects).

+## Port 2307

+Early versions of jmockmongo listened on the same default port used by MongoDB (port 27017).
+That was convenient, because you did not have to configure the Mongo client being tested at all.
+However, it was also quite risky, because it made it easy for automated tests to accidentally connect to (and possibly damage) real databases, especially since MongoDB allows connections without passwords, usually listens (via mongos) on each application server's localhost, and will serve queries against non-existing databases and collections quite happily.

+So instead, jmockmongo now listens on port 2307.

 ## Example